Saudi Arabia expels Canadian ambassador over criticism

 Saudi women still need permission from male guardians to travel abroad or marry.

 Armored tanks and personnel carriers have been Canada's biggest recent export to the kingdom.
-A London, Ontario-based firm called General Dynamics Land Systems signed a $15 billion deal with Saudi Arabia in 2014 to export its light-armored vehicles to the kingdom, the largest-ever arms deal.
+A London, Ontario-based firm called General Dynamics Land Systems signed a $15 billion deal with Saudi Arabia in 2014 to export its light-armored vehicles to the kingdom, the largest-ever arms deal for Canada.

-The diplomatic dispute with Canada is part of that assertive foreign policy pushed by Crown Prince Mohammed under his father, analysts say.
+The dispute with Canada is part of a larger pushback against external criticism, analysts say.
 Germany similarly has found itself targeted by the kingdom in recent months over comments by its officials on the Saudi-led war in Yemen.

-Saudi Arabia in recent years also has expelled Iran's ambassador over attacks on its diplomatic posts following its 2016 execution of a prominent Shiite cleric.
+Saudi Arabia also expelled Iran's ambassador over attacks on its diplomatic posts following its 2016 execution of a prominent Shiite cleric.

-Ayham Kamel, the head of the Eurasia Group's Mideast practice, expressed surprise that Canada hadn't realized pushing the message on Badawi was a mistake, given Crown Prince Mohammed's assertiveness.
+Ayham Kamel, the head of the Eurasia Group's Mideast practice, said Canada should have expected repercussions for championing the Badawis, given Crown Prince Mohammed's assertiveness.

 Associated Press writer Rob Gillies in Toronto contributed to this report.